 Nancy joined PDSA in January of 2010.
 She started her marketing career working on Madison Avenue in New York City where she spent 10 years at the world’s largest advertising agency, Young & Rubicam New York.
 Nancy helped create branding for non-profits including The American Cancer Society, UNCF, Ad Council, and ChildFind, as well as corporate clients including Merck, Whitehall Laboratories, Xerox, and AT&T to name a few.
 Realizing her passion for the medical industry and it’s fitting union with her nearly 20 years of corporate professionalism, Nancy later became a successful Executive Recruiter in the medical and biotech industry placing sales and marketing executives.
 More recently, she has been a Marketing Manager in the clinical laboratory industry, marketing services to physicians including hematologists and oncologists.
 Nancy received her Bachelor’s Degree in Communications with a concentration in Advertising and Marketing from St. John Fisher College in Rochester, NY.

-Meagan Richards joined the PDSA team in August 2011.
-As Administrative Assistant, she currently manages the online store, greets visitors, answers phone calls, assists our CFO with weekly financials, and assists our Director of Marketing with upcoming events/walks.
-Prior to working with us, Meagan provided fundraising support and services to area schools.
+Grace Filani joined the PDSA team in September 2013.
+She manages the online store, greets visitors, answers phone calls, assists our CFO with weekly financials, and assists our Director of Marketing with upcoming events.
+Prior to working with PDSA, Grace served as a development coordinator with the Crohn’s and Colitis Foundation where she provided fundraising support and worked closely with the organization’s volunteers.
 In addition to database management and fundraising experience, she brings a strong customer service background to PDSA.
-Meagan is a graduate of the University of Maryland, University College with a Bachelors degree in Communication Studies.

 Joan Young | PDSA Founder